-Planning a New Cow Shed?
-Important Effluent Management Considerations…
+Planning a New Dairy Shed?

-Planning a new cow shed?
+Planning a new dairy shed?
 It’s the perfect time to rethink your effluent management system.
 From site placement to the right equipment, these key considerations will help future-proof your operation and keep it council compliant.

 Enlisting help

-This project is a big investment, and something you want to get right the first time, so enlisting the help of an accredited dairy effluent system designer is highly recommended.
+Building a new dairy shed is a big investment, and something you want to get right the first time, so enlisting the help of an accredited dairy effluent system designer is highly recommended.
 They will be able to take a look at your farm’s characteristics and operations, make calculations, and provide recommendations on the best system to suit your needs.

 Site placement